xGentuso/GrocerlyApp/README.md

    ```

 3. **Set Up the Database**:
-   - Import the database schema from `database/schema.sql` into your MySQL server.
+   - Import the database schema from `database/schema.sql` into your MariaDB server.
    - Update the database credentials in `config/config.php`.

 4. **Run the Application**: